Laser engraving: Stone and glass

 Stone and glass do not vaporise or melt easily.
 As a result, this makes them generally a better candidate for other means of engraving, most notably sandblasting or cutting using diamonds and water.
 However, when a laser hits glass or stone, it fractures.
 Pores in the surface expose natural grains and crystalline "stubs" which, when heated very quickly, can separate a microscopic sized "chip" from the surface because the hot piece is expanding relative to its surroundings.
 One should avoid large "fill" areas in glass engraving because the results across an expanse tend to be uneven; the glass ablation simply cannot be depended on for visual consistency, which may be a disadvantage or an advantage depending on the circumstances and the desired effect.
-As of 2021, recent advances in UV laser technology now supply 10W (or greater) of UV lasing energy and produce significantly better engraving results on glass than prior, lower powered iterations of UV laser marking systems (i.e. 3W) or classic laser marking systems.
+As of 2021, recent advances in UV laser technology now supply 10 W (or greater) of UV lasing energy and produce significantly better engraving results on glass than prior, lower powered iterations of UV laser marking systems (i.e. 3 W) or classic laser marking systems.
 The newer UV systems engrave cleanly and clearly without a high degree of micro-fracturing on the mark surface.
-Since modern 10W UV laser systems heat the surrounding substrate less than other laser marking systems, glass substrates are significantly less prone to fracturing from the laser marking process.
+Since modern 10 W UV laser systems heat the surrounding substrate less than other laser marking systems, glass substrates are significantly less prone to fracturing from the laser marking process.
 High quality fill engravings on thin glass and crystal substrates are now regularly reproducible at high-volume in full production environments.

 Jewelry

 The demand for personalized jewelry has made jewellers more aware of the benefits of the laser engraving process.

 Jewellers found that by using a laser, they could tackle an engraving task with greater precision.
 In fact, jewellers discovered that laser engraving allowed for more precision than other types of engraving.
 At the same time, jewellers discovered that laser applied engravings had a number of other desirable features.
 These features include the customization, personalization, and sheer beauty of these engravings.

-At one time jewellers who attempted to do laser engraving did need to use large pieces of equipment.
-Now the devices that perform laser engraving come in units.
+Formerly, jewellers who attempted to do laser engraving needed to use large pieces of equipment.
+Now the devices that perform laser engraving come in smaller units.
 Some entrepreneurs have placed such units in mall kiosks.
-That has made laser engraving jewelers much more accessible.
-The makers of machines for laser engraving jewellers have developed some very specialized equipment.
-They have designed machines that can engrave the inside of a ring.
-They have also created machines that have the ability to engrave the back of a watch.
+That has made laser engraving jewelery much more accessible.
+Such machines are specialized equipment, and can engrave the inside of a ring or the back of a watch.

 A laser can cut into both flat and curved surfaces such as the surfaces on jewelry.
 That points out the reason why jewellers have welcomed all the adaptations for the creation of laser engraved jewelry.